 You’ve likely seen the most common water filter pitchers on the store shelves, but there are a number of different types of systems.
 And while some look similar to one another, they are often made from different materials, depending on their intended function.

 - Whole-house filtration systems – aka “point-of-entry” (POE): These systems are located at or near where your water comes in to your residence.
-You are likely to see them near your tank or water meter (if you are on a municipal supply).
+You are likely to see them near your tank or meter (if you are on a municipal supply).
 These are usually a bit larger than you’d see mounted below your sink or on your counter tops.
-Water softeners are an example of a POE system.
+Softeners are an example of a POE system.